-The so-called “host ordinance” — also adopted this year in Ripon and several other cities in the 209 in response to last year’s surge in the barrage of illegal fireworks — holds whoever has control of the property from which the illegal fireworks are launched responsible.
+The so-called “host ordinance” — also adopted last year in Ripon and Lathrop in response to the barrage of illegal fireworks in 2015 — holds whoever has control of the property from which the illegal fireworks are launched responsible.
 If the property is not owner occupied but is rented or leased the person who is renting or leasing the property will be fined.

 And those caught by the “Nail ‘Em” app developed as a public service by T-N-T Fireworks may not be off the hook just because they skirt the weekend without getting a citation.
 Depending upon the volume of cases emailed to Rey, it could take a month to get citations in the mail that is enforced through the administrative law process.

-Those “Nail ‘Em” submissions that include the name and contact of the person sending the information “will significantly increase” the chances of those using illegal fireworks to be fined, Rey noted.
+Those “Nail ‘Em” submissions that include the name and contact of the person sending the information “will significantly increase” the chances of those using illegal fireworks to be fined.